Senior High School Full-Time Program

 - Vonage, Magicjack, and Skype are just a few examples of companies who provide telephone service via the internet, which will allow our teachers to call your home without incurring long distance charges.

-- You are also required to provide a long distance telephone number and a telephone number for your Alberta residence.
+- You are also required to provide a telephone number for your Alberta residence.

-- Once registered, an out-of-province student may establish a special writing centre for school-based supervised exams (midterms, final exams).
-When the student is taking a course wherein there is also a diploma examination, the student will be required to either return to Alberta to write the diploma examination, or establish a special writing centre.To inquire about the process and obtain forms, please contact the Alberta Distance Learning Centre Exam Department.
-Toll-free: 1-866-774-5333 Ext.
-5255 or via email: email@example.com.
+- Once registered, a student who is not located near one of our campus locations or is out-of-province, may establish a special writing centre for school-based supervised exams (midterms and final exams).
+When the student is taking a course where there is also a diploma examination, the student is required to either return to Alberta to write the diploma examination, or establish a special writing centre—to inquire about the process and obtain forms, please contact Vista Virtual School toll-free at 1-877-974-5333 Ext.
+5317, or email@example.com.

 See more answers to common questions.